lych1233/compactDRL/readme.md

 but the results may slightly differ from what we've shown as different versions are used during our training

-> Additional packages are needed for each scenario like Atari or MuJoCo.
+> Additional packages are needed for scenarios like Atari or MuJoCo.

 #### Quick Start (An Running Script Example)